fredfeng/CS162/homework/hw1/README.md

 ### Problem 2 (🧑‍💻, 5 points)

-Implement a function `timestamp : 'a tree -> (int, 'a) tree` that will label a tree according to the order in which a node is first visited by depth-first search.
+Implement a function `timestamp : 'a tree -> (int * 'a) tree` that will label a tree according to the order in which a node is first visited by depth-first search.
 Labels start at 0 and are incremented by 1 each time.
 For example,
 ```
 (Leaves not shown)